ASD-Blueprint/desktop.gov.au/patterns/byod.md

 excerpt: BYOD allows users to utilise their own consumer devices and access corporate data and applications securely.
 Polices can assist with protection of corporate .
 This pattern provides guidance on how to implement various options within the blueprint but outlines some risks involved on the security posture to PROTECTED while doing this.
 ---

 This pattern provides guidance for blueprint users to allow access to Microsoft 365 services from various personally owned devices, without the need to enroll those devices.
-This is refereed to as "bring your own device", or BYOD, within an enterprise mobility strategy.
+This is referred to as "bring your own device" (BYOD), within an enterprise mobility strategy.

 BYOD allows users to perform their work in a flexible manner within specific use-cases allowing access to corporate systems from personally owned devices across multiple business personas.
-BYOD provides a range of benefits including more flexible work and life balance for employees and greater business agility for the agency, catering for use cases such as:
+BYOD provides a range of benefits including more flexible working arrangements for employees creating greater business agility for the agency, catering for use cases such as:

 * working remotely from within another government agency premises
 * travel or work from home